syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Rotator/Orientation.md

 Add the following styles to the style section.

-> Note: You can use the following styles for all the other samples explained as follows.
+N> You can use the following styles for all the other samples explained as follows.

 {% highlight css %}